hennessymatt/hennessymatt.github.io/_pages/projects.md

 order: 2
 ---

 We combine mathematical modelling with experiments to learn about the behaviours of fluids and solids.
 Our portfolio of projects is always evolving, and we are happy to forge new collaborations.
-The projects below give a current overview of our active research themes:
+Our active research themes include:

 <div class="projects">